matomo-org/developer-documentation/docs/3.x/tracking-api.md

 ### Other parameters

 * `send_image` &mdash; If set to 0 (`send_image=0`) Piwik will respond with a HTTP 204 response code instead of a GIF image.
 This improves performance and can fix errors if images are not allowed to be obtained directly (eg Chrome Apps).
 Available since Piwik 2.10.0
+* `ping`  &mdash; If set to 1 (`ping=1`), the request will be a [Heartbeat request](https://matomo.org/faq/how-to/faq_21824/) which will not track any new activity (such as a new visit, new action or new goal).
+The heartbeat request will only update the visit's end time to provide accurate "Visit duration" and "Time on page" metrics.

 ## Tracking Bots